storesafe/cordova-sqlite-storage/README.md

 Adapted to 1.5 by @coomsie

+API changes by @chbrody
-API changes and Android version by @chbrody
+Android version by @marcucio and @chbrody

 DISCLAIMER: